jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 The phrase "there is no void in Nature" means that God is everywhere and that God is everything.

+But since "God" is really the Anunnaki aliens, which will be explained by Bio and Social Superphysics, we say instead that the Supreme Entity is Everything and Everywhere.

-For those who are allergic to religion, we can say instead that the aether or 5th Element fills everything.
+For those who are allergic to religion or invisible external entities, we can say instead that the aether or 5th Element fills everything just as your screen is filled with pixels.
+Even a black screen turned on has black pixels active.

 This is consistent with quantum mechanics that says that empty space is not truly empty.

 - The crude waves collectively are part of the physical domain.
 - The subtle waves collectively are part of the metaphysical domain.